 Nutraceuticals are vitamins, minerals and herbs used to treat health problems.
 Research has shown effectiveness of certain products for the treatment of migraine headaches in children.
 These include D vitamin, riboflavin, magnesium, coenzyme Q10, feverfew and butterbur.

 A prior injury to the neck or mechanical problems with the neck can initiate or exacerbate a migraine headache.
-In these headache sufferers, chiropractic treatment of the neck reduced the frequency, intensity and duration of the headache as well as decreased the intake of headache medication.
+In these headache sufferers, chiropractic treatment of the neck reduced the frequency, intensity and duration of the headache as well as decreased the intake of headache medication (Lynge, 2020).
+Looking at screens for extended periods of time is a strain on the neck, particularly whenthe head is tipped forward (look around at prople looking at their phones), raise the phone closer to the eyes so the neck is in a neutral position.
+Prolonged periods of time on the computer (tex gaming) is a strain on the eyes as well as the neck.
 This highlights the importance of ergonomics for children and adults who are prone to headaches.

 Bursztein C, Steinberg T, Sadeh A. 2006.
 Sleep, sleepiness and behavior problems in children with headache.
 J child Neurol;21:1012.